Governments give varying advice on AstraZeneca vaccine

 Some EU nations were at pains to stress the safety and did not change their advice.

-The Polish state TV broadcaster used a headline declaring “AstraZeneca is safe” during its live report on the vaccine.
+The Polish state TV broadcaster used a headline declaring, “AstraZeneca is safe.”

-The head of Italy’s drug regulator, Nicola Magrini, appealed for calm even as she said late Wednesday that Italy will now pivot from primarily using the AstraZeneca vaccine for people under 65 to using it on those over 60.
+The head of Italy’s drug regulator, Nicola Magrini, appealed for calm even as he said late Wednesday that Italy will pivot from primarily using the AstraZeneca vaccine for people under 65 to using it on those over 60.

 Hungarian government minister Gergely Gulyas called the EMA announcement “a clear decision which is in line with the point of view of Hungarian authorities: AstraZeneca is reliable and provides protection.”